 The positive law recognizes various legal obligations or duties, such as obligations to respect others’ property rights, to pay taxes, to avoid committing torts or acting negligently, and so on.
 Failing to meet an obligation usually has some kind of (legal) consequence, punishment, or remedy.

 As Randy Barnett observes: “The five best known theories or principles of contractual obligation—the will theory, the reliance theory, the fairness theory, the efficiency theory and the bargain theory—each have very basic shortcomings.”
-(Barnett 1986, p.
+(Barnett 1986a, p.
 269; see also Barnett 1992, p.
 1024 et seq.)
 The primary shortcoming of many theories of contract is that it is not quite clear why promises should be binding, that is, give rise to legally enforceable obligations.
 As Corbin (1963, p.
-490, quoted in Barnett 1986, p.
+490, quoted in Barnett 1986a, p.
 269) notes:

 The mere fact that one man promises something to another creates no legal duty and makes no legal remedy available in case of non-performance.
 To be enforceable, the promise must be accompanied by some other factor. … The question now to be discussed is what is this other factor.
 What fact or facts must accompany a promise to make it enforceable at law?

 This sentiment is echoed by Eisenberg (1982, p.
 640), who writes: “A promise, as such, is not legally enforceable.
 The first great question of contract law, therefore, is what kinds of promises should be enforced.”
+After all, “No legal system enforces all promises.”
+Barnett (2010, §4.2)

-In any case, predominant theories of contract all view contracts as binding legal obligations that result from promises, usually with certain formalities: in the common law, there has to be consideration given by the promisee.
-The doctrine of consideration has received considerable criticism; some argue that it makes no sense to require the promisee to pay something even very small to the promisor to make the promise binding (Evers 1977, p.
+In any case, predominant theories of contract view contracts as binding legal obligations that result from promises, usually with certain formalities.
+For example, in the common law, there has to be “consideration” given by the promisee.
+This doctrine has received considerable criticism (Barnett 1986a, pp. 287–91, 1991, p.
+149–50, 2010, §4.2; Mason 1941, pp. 832–42).
+Some argue that it makes no sense to require the promisee to pay something even very small to the promisor to make the promise binding (Evers 1977, p.
 4; Rothbard 1998b, 147–48 n.18; Kinsella 2023b, Part I.D).
 By contrast, the civil law does not require consideration and holds that valid contracts must merely have a lawful cause (La.
 Civ.
 Code, arts.
 1966–1970; Levasseur 2010, ch.
 5; Litvinoff 1987).

 Obligations To Do, Obligations To Give, and Specific Performance